joomla/accessibility/docs/tutorials/understanding-disability.md

 # Understanding disability
 Each individual is unique.
 People have diverse abilities, skills, preferences, and expectations that can impact how they use the Web.
-We will not guarantee that our pages will be accessible to everyone without understanding:
+We cannot guarantee that our pages will be accessible to everyone without understanding:
-* Why people experience problems using websites?
+* Why people experience problems using websites.
-* What kind of difficulty they are experiencing?
+* What kind of difficulty they are experiencing.
-* What support technologies do they use to cope with them to meet the challenges?
+* What support technologies do they use, to cope with them, to meet the challenges.

 ## Types of user capabilities
-People capabilities can be broken down into various categories, of which the following four are particularly relevant for website interaction.
+People's capabilities can be broken down into various categories, of which the following four are particularly relevant, for website interaction.

 ## Vision capabilities
 <img src="https://raw.githubusercontent.com/joomla/accessibility/master/docs/_images/visual.png" alt="Vision sign" align="right" style="margin-left:1em">

 Vision is the ability to use the colour and brightness of light to perceive objects, distinguish them, and detect them.
 People have different vision problems.
 In general, we can distinguish three groups:
-* Blindness - unable to see visual information
+* Blindness - inability to see visual information
-* Low vision (loss of central or peripheral vision, blurred vision, generalized haze, extreme light sensitivity); low vision significant visual impairment that can't be corrected fully with glasses, contact lenses, medication or eye surgery
+* Low vision - loss of central or peripheral vision, blurred vision, generalized haze, extreme light sensitivity - significant visual impairment that can't be corrected fully with glasses, contact lenses, medication or eye surgery
 * Color deficiency
   * Deuteranopia – red-green color blindness
   * Protanopia – red color blindness